cicsdev/cics-java-liberty-mq-jms/README.md

 Add the following additional resources:

+1. Define an MQ queue named `DEMO.MDBQUEUE`.
+This should also be defined as shareable to allow useage from multiple servlet threads.

 1. Add a JMS connection factory definition to the server.xml.
 Replace `<port>` and `<queue_manager>` and `localhost`.

     ```xml